The dating scene today out there is daunting and wild for sure.

 •Do you go from break up to break up with no direction in your romantic life?

 What is that?
-It is the way we connect, how we bond with other people and it is developed throughout our lives and influenced by our experiences and relationships.
+It is the way we connect.
+How we bond with other people and it is developed throughout our lives.
+Moreover, it is influenced by our experiences and relationships.
 It is our unconscious relational map and contains our needs, expectations, triggers, wounds, interpretations and values.
 Attachment theory is a map to the landscape of love.

-I draw from the most advanced research on adult attachment and have extensive training on the most effective counseling strategies to help you become emotionally healthier (redirecting your inner capacity towards secure attachment) and therefore, becoming more unconsciously attuned to find the healthy relationship you need, and get the love you deserve.
+I draw from the most advanced research on adult attachment.
+I have extensive training on the most effective counseling strategies to help you become emotionally healthier (redirecting your inner capacity towards secure attachment).
+And therefore, becoming more unconsciously attuned to find the healthy relationship you need, and get the love you deserve.

 Some of the theories I use in my work are: